Sui-Romanian-Hackathon/EduChain/educhain-frontend/README.md

 - **Create and manage profiles** that track learning and civic achievements
 - **Browse and enroll in courses** stored on-chain
 - **Vote on civic proposals** and participate in governance
-- **View achievements** including education points, civic points, and completed courses
+- **View achievements** including education points, civic points, enrollments, course completion (with scores), and certificates
 - **Admin functions** for creating courses and proposals (requires capability objects)

 The frontend seamlessly integrates with the Sui blockchain using `@mysten/dapp-kit` and can optionally use a backend API for faster event queries.